smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 <NULL>	<NULL>

-When creating a table with a non-NULLable computed column, you must create the column as `PERSISTED`, else you will receive the error message:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When creating a table with a non-NULLable computed column, you must create the column as `PERSISTED`, else you will receive the error message:

 :exclamation:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Only UNIQUE or PRIMARY KEY constraints can be created on computed columns, while CHECK, FOREIGN KEY, and NOT NULL constraints require that computed columns be persisted.

-From this error message we can see there are several rules we need to follow on computed columns if we want to add `UNIQUE`, `PRIMARY KEY`, `FOREIGN KEY`, `CHECK` and `NOT NULL` constraints.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;From this error message we can see there are several rules we need to follow on computed columns if we want to add `UNIQUE`, `PRIMARY KEY`, `FOREIGN KEY`, `CHECK` and `NOT NULL` constraints.

 Here we add a `NOT NULL` constraint to a `PERSISTED` computed column and add a `PRIMARY KEY` to the column.